 - Access to shared work space in the Pozen Center.

-Rising fourth-year undergraduate students whose BA thesis topics examine human rights issues related to prisons, policing and the criminal legal system.
+Rising fourth year undergraduate students whose BA theses examine human rights issues related to prisons, policing, and the criminal-legal system.

 Please contact Alice Kim, Director of Human Rights Practice, with any questions.